 This webpage from the state of Victoria, Australia, discusses the problem solving strategy of guess-check-improve.
 It illustrates the importance of working systematically, record-keeping, and using information gained from initial guesses to improve subsequent guesses.
 The page includes teaching strategies, sample problems, and a link to an article about problem solving strategies.

 This 5-minute video presents a number trick that offers an opportunity for students to practice basic addition.
 The presenter explains how the trick works and suggests how students can customize it to use with friends and family.
-The page includes links to written instructions and a student activity sheet (both pdf), and a spreadsheet (xls) which helps explain the trick.

 In this 1.5-minute video, mathematician Dr Ria Symonds describes a characteristic of numbers such as 7, which after repeated squaring of digits and summing of the squares, result in the number 1, the first natural number.
 This introduction invites an investigation to find other "happy" numbers, and to find out what happens to "sad" numbers.